andreburto/scrollbit-unblocked/README.md

 ### Log

+##### 2020-08-14
+* Made minor changes to `scrollbit.py` to removed unneeded commands.
+* Modified layout of project to keep driver class source code and examples in separate locations.

+##### 2020-08-01
-**2020-08-01** - Achieved non-blocking horizontal scrolling text.
+* Achieved non-blocking horizontal scrolling text.
 Woohoo!

 ### To Do